nginx/unit-docs/source/configuration.rst

 For each application, you use the API to define a JSON object in the ``applications`` section of the Unit configuration.
-The JSON object defines several characteristics of the application, including the language it's written in, the number of application worker processes to run, the directory with the file or files for the application, and parameters that vary by language.
+The JSON object defines several characteristics of the application, including the language it's written in, the number of application processes to run, the directory with the file or files for the application, and parameters that vary by language.

-This example runs 20 workers of the PHP application named **blogs** using the files found in the **/www/blogs/scripts** directory.
+This example runs 20 processes of the PHP application named **blogs** using the files found in the **/www/blogs/scripts** directory.
 The default launch file when the URL doesn't specify the PHP file is **index.php**.